hackthedev/dcts-shipping/docs/Getting started.md

 > [!NOTE]
 >
 > You'll need to configurate and install the software needed for Voice Chatting and Screensharing yourself as of right now.
-Please checkout `VoIP Setup.md` inside the `docs` folder
+Please checkout `VoIP Setup.md` inside the `docs` folder.
+It will also contain a recommended DNS setup.

 [^testedNodeVersions]: Checkout Github Repo "Tested Node Versions"